Bachelor of Laws (Hons) LL. B - Part-time

 Structure

-Students study five substantive law modules in first year in addition to a module focused on the acquisition of legal research skills.
-There are also two semesterised modules in year 1.
+Students study four substantive law modules in first year in addition to a module focused on the acquisition of legal research skills, and a module designed to develop IT and digital skills.
 First year subjects are compulsory.

-In year three there are three compulsory modules and students can select three other modules from a list of options.
+In year three, there are three compulsory modules and students can select three other modules from a list of options.
+Electives will run subject to uptake in any given year.

 Career Opportunities